porcupines/porcupines.github.io/_posts/2021-04-23-how-does-eo-work.md

 donates the use of its space to various liberty organizations and individuals for the purpose of promoting liberty-oriented organizations, individuals, and events.

-EO has been created to ensure that FOP mission continues to have facilities for the foreseeable future by coordinating donations and giving supporters of both EO and the FOP the opportunity to recoup their donations.
+EO has been created to ensure that organizations like the FOP continues to have facilities for the foreseeable future by coordinating donations and giving supporters of both EO and the FOP the opportunity to recoup their donations.

 This is how it works:

-**The tl;dr version**: EO was formed to guarantee the continued operations of the FOP now and into the foreseeable future.
+**The tl;dr version**: EO was formed to guarantee the continued operations organizations like the FOP now and into the foreseeable future.
 EO is creating a method for donors to potentially recover their donations later while still benefiting the FOP now.

 EO will be creating 600 tokens as a tracking mechanism for large donors.
 For every $1000 donated, EO will offer the donor 1 token.